bschmalhofer/doc-developer/content/how-to-extend-otrs/otrs-module-layers/daemon/daemon-modules.rst

        'Kernel::System::DB',
    );

-This is common header that can be found in most OTRS modules.
+This is common header that can be found in common OTRS modules.
 The class/package name is declared via the ``package`` keyword.

 In this case we are inheriting from ``BaseDaemon`` class, and the object manager dependencies are set.